Susan Buckner: Life and career

-Susan Buckner is an American former actress.
+Susan Buckner was born in Seattle, on January 28, 1952.
 Prior to her acting career she was crowned Miss Washington in 1971 and in September went on to become a top ten finalist in the Miss America 1972 pageant (she tied for first in the swimsuit preliminary), which was eventually won by Miss Ohio Laurel Lea Schaefer.
+Nevertheless, her role in the Miss America pageant would be parlayed into a career in the entertainment industry.
 Her acting career is sprinkled with supporting roles in television, stage, and film.

-Susan is probably best remembered for her role as high school cheerleader Patty Simcox in the 1978 summer blockbuster Grease, starring Olivia Newton-John and John Travolta.
-She also appeared as one of The Krofftettes who performed synchronized swimming routines on The Brady Bunch Variety Hour.
-The most recent appearance of Buckner was on an episode of 1 vs. 100 as a mob member.
+Buckner portrayed high school cheerleader Patty Simcox in the 1978 summer blockbuster Grease, starring Olivia Newton-John and John Travolta.
+She was one of The Golddiggers, an all-female singing and dancing group featured on The Dean Martin Show.
+She made appearances on The Mac Davis Show and Sonny & Cher.
+She also appeared as one of The Krofftettes who performed synchronised swimming routines on The Brady Bunch Variety Hour.